mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/06-view-columns.md

 ## Sources
 This is the set of source columns that are used to generate the data in the current View column.
-- **Allowed values**: References to other Table or View columns, including other columns in the same View.
+- **Allowed values**: References to other Table columns or columns in the same View.
     - We should also depict relationships used to get to the source and any filters applied to the source.
 - **Optional**: This could be empty for purely calculated columns (e.g. using the Postgres `random()` function and putting the output in a column)